Loupi/node-cypher-parser/README.md

   dumpAst?: boolean;  // If true, the ParseResult will contain a text description of the AST tree.
 Default false. rawJson?: boolean;  // If true, the result will be a json string instead of a ParseResult object.
 Default false. colorize?: boolean; // If true, the text AST output and error descriptions will be ANSI colored.
-Nice for console output.
+Nice for console output. parseOnlyStatements?: boolean; // If true, client commands will not be parsed.
+Default true.
 }
 ```